-- the defendant believes there was insufficient evidence to support guilt.
+- the defendant believes there was insufficient weight of the evidence to support guilt.

-A judge will grant a motion for a new trial if he agrees.
+A judge will grant a PC 1181 motion if he agrees.

 Note, though, that if granted:

-- the defendant does not get a fresh trial, but
+- the defendant does not get another jury, but

 - he receives a full dismissal of the charges against him.